Rourkela: Tourism and recreation

+Shopping Malls: Forum Galleria Mall in Civil Township, CROSSROAD Mall, Fe2 Arcade (Sector 5) and Plutone in Chhend shopping malls are here.

 Education

-Rourkela is the educational, technical and medical research hub of Western Odisha and even students from all parts of Odisha and some parts of neighboring states Bihar, Jharkhand and West Bengal come here to pursue higher education. city houses many English medium schools which provide CBSE and ICSE certificates to their students.
+Rourkela is one of the educational, technical and medical research hub of Western Odisha and even students from all parts of Odisha and some parts of neighboring states Bihar, Jharkhand and West Bengal come here to pursue higher education. city houses many English medium schools which provide CBSE and ICSE certificates to their students.

-There are ICSE-ISC board schools like Sri Aurobindo's Rourkela School, St. Paul's School, Mt.
-Carmel School, St. Joseph's Convent School, Ispat English Medium School, Indo English School, Chinmaya Vidyalaya(E.M.), MGM English Medium School, DeSouza's School, St. Thomas School, St. Mary's School, Loreto English School.
+There are ICSE-ISC board schools like St. Paul's School, Mt.
+Carmel School, St. Joseph's Convent School, Ispat English Medium School, Indo English School, Chinmaya Vidyalaya(E.M.), MGM English Medium School, DeSouza's School, St. Thomas School, St. Mary's School, Loreto English School, Sri Aurobindo's Rourkela School.
 Most of them are missionary based organizations run by licensee trustees.
-The students of various schools in Rourkela represent their schools in various national and international level competitions including IMO, IChO, and NASA.India to host Chemistry Olympiad | 33rd International Chemistry Olympiad.
-Hindu.com.
-Retrieved on 6 April 2013.
+The students of various schools in Rourkela represent their schools in various national and international level competitions including IMO, IChO, and NASA.

 The CBSE board schools include Deepika English Medium School, Delhi Public School, Guru Nanak Public School (GNPS), Dayanand Anglo-Vedic (DAV) School and St. Arnold school.
 The Central government has its own Kendriya Vidyalaya in Sector-6 and in Bondamunda.
 It also has notable Odia medium schools like Chinmaya Vidyalaya, Saraswati Shishu Vidya Mandir (Sector-6), Ispat Vidyalaya (Sector 18) and Baji Rout High School.

+Government Autonomous College, Panposh: State-run co-ed undergraduate and postgraduate college located in Panposh of city Rourkela, Odisha, India.
+The college was established in the year 1961 as Government Science College but later on it was renamed as Government Autonomous College.

 Utkalmani Gopabandhu Institute of Engineering, Rourkela also called the UGIE is a State Governmental Diploma Engineering Institution in the western Zone of Odisha, which was established in 1962 under the Directorate of Technical Education and Training (DTET), Odisha.